How to Use a Food Scale Properly

 cooked vs uncooked chicken breast nutrition

-Cooked vs Uncooked Chicken Breast
+Cooked vs Raw Chicken Breast

 • A 100-gram serving of uncooked boneless skinless chicken breast provides about 110 calories and about 23 grams of protein.